Test your concept

 - Institutional Programs Division (IPD), Research Services

-It is expected that the Canada Foundation for Innovation (CFI) will launch its next Innovation Fund (IF) competition in early 2019, with funding decisions expected in 2020.
-In anticipation of this launch, (internally referred to as Round 10).
-SUPPORT hosted a series of Test Your Concept sessions in December 2018.
+It is expected that the Canada Foundation for Innovation (CFI) will launch its next Innovation Fund (IF) competition in 2021, with funding decisions expected in 2022.
+In anticipation of this launch, (internally referred to as Round 11).
+SUPPORT will host a series of Test Your Concept sessions in late 2020/early 2021.